christgau/wsdd/README.md

      Do not service http requests of the WSD protocol.
 This option is intended for debugging purposes where another process may handle the Get messages.

+ * `-c`, `--chroot`

+     Chroot into a separate directory to prevent access to /etc, /var, /home and other places with possibly sensitive information.
+     This will prevent data leaks if there is a vulnarability that will allow arbitrary code execution in wsdd.
+     Note that needed Python modules and required libraries must be available inside the chroot (read-only mode is enough).
+     For example, if `/var/lib/wsdd` is an empty directory for chrooting into, then `mount --bind -o ro /usr /var/lib/wsdd/usr` (or use `nullfs` on BSD OSes) before starting wsdd.
+     Example systemd services are in `etc/systemd/chrooted/`.
+     You may refer to [ROSA wsdd package](https://abf.io/import/wsdd) as an example of how wsdd is chrooted and run from a separate unprevileged user out of the box.

  * `-v`, `--verbose`

      Additively increase verbosity of the log output.
 A single occurrence of